Environmental Protection Policy (Water and Wetland Biodiversity)

-EPP (Water) schedule documents and mapping
+EPP (Water and Wetland Biodiversity) schedule documents and mapping

 Finalised EPP (Water and Wetland Biodiversity) schedule documents and map plans are available by region from the list of regions on the left side of this page.
 Where regions have not been scheduled, their status is also available from the list.
 Also refer to the following status maps: